Kalle Multanen

-Kalle Multanen is a Finnish professional footballer who currently plays for Finnish club VPS.
+Kalle Multanen (born 7 April 1989) is a Finnish professional footballer who plays for Haka in Veikkausliiga.
+Multanen is an all-time leading goalscorer of the Finnish second-tier.

 Career

 KTP

 On 2 January 2019, Multanen signed with KTP on a one-year deal with an option to extend it with further one year.

 Giorgione

 Italian club, A.S.D.
 Giorgione Calcio 2000, announced on 14 August 2019, that 30-year old Multanen had joined the club.

+Haka

+On 4 February 2025, Multanen returned to his former club FC Haka on a deal for the 2025 Veikkausliiga season.